-- Grasp the bolt handle and cycle the action until all shells are transferred from the magazine to the chamber and then ejected.
+- 1 With the "safety" in the on safe position, grasp the bolt handle and cycle the action until all shells are transferred from the magazine to the chamber and then ejected.
 Take care to avoid damaging shells.
 Avoid letting them fall to the ground. - When the last shell in the magazine has been cycled through the chamber and out the ejection port, the bolt will lock rearward.
-The bolt will lock rearward when cycled with an empty magazine. - 3 Using your index finger, feel the entry of the magazine to make sure there are no shells that have not been fed from the magazine and ejected.
+The bolt will lock rearward when cycled with an empty magazine. - 3 Using your index finger, feel the opening of the magazine to make sure there are no shells that have not been fed from the magazine and ejected.
 Visually inspect the chamber, feed mechanism and magazine to assure there are no shells remaining.